 Red blood cells carry oxygen around the body using a substance called haemoglobin.

-Anaemia means you have either:
+Anaemia means you either have:

 - fewer red blood cells than normal